ScriptJayT/Articles/The Electron Saga/Elec-3.md

 </head>
 ```

-Great, check if the connection is still working by logging the values from last time:
+Great, check if the connection is working by logging the values from last time:

 <small>/front/logic/app.js</small>